-The Psychology and Applied Therapies undergraduate programs provide students the opportunity to develop unique specializations in the fields of psychology, counseling and behavioral sciences.
+The Psychology and Applied Therapies undergraduate programs provide you with the opportunity to develop unique specializations in the fields of psychology, counseling and behavioral sciences.

-The undergraduate Psychology and Applied Therapies programs encompass five diverse, theoretical, research and applied subjects for students to explore.
+The undergraduate Psychology and Applied Therapies programs encompass five diverse, theoretical, research and applied subjects for you to explore.
 The Bachelor's degrees in these areas prepare you for graduate schools in fields such as counseling or clinical psychology, art therapy or expressive art therapy, neuroscience, social work, education and nursing.
-Students with an undergraduate degree in these fields may also seek jobs in a diverse range of professions, including positions counselors, social workers, special education assistants, rehabilitation specialists, and therapeutic aides.
+If you choose not to go on to graduate school, you may also seek jobs in a diverse range of professions, including counselors, social workers, special education assistants, rehabilitation specialists, and therapeutic aides.

 Three applied Bachelor of Science programs consider the practice of psychology through the lenses of Counseling, Art Therapy, and Expressive Arts Therapy.
-Many students explore classes from across all of these disciplines, and are combined with research on childhood and cross-culture psychology to address important social concerns such as homelessness, poverty and trauma.
+You will have the opportunity to explore classes from across all of these disciplines.
+Your classwork is combined with research on childhood and cross-culture psychology to address important social concerns such as homelessness, poverty and trauma.

-All faculty members in the undergraduate Psychology and Applied Therapies program are clinicians or applied scientists, providing access to personalized instruction in all chosen fields.
-All programs require faculty-supervised internships that offer the knowledge, skills and ethics to thrive in professional fieldwork settings.
+All faculty members in the undergraduate Psychology and Applied Therapies program are clinicians or applied scientists, providing you with access to personalized instruction in all chosen fields.
+All programs require faculty-supervised internships that offer you the knowledge, skills and ethics to thrive in your professional fieldwork settings.